lucacillario/mqtt-remote-desktop-controller/README.md

 This project allows you to remotely control some multimedia functionalities of your desktop/laptop, through the MQTT protocol.

-You will be able to control the volume, mute/unmute and play/pause your content (Netflix, Prime Video, Disney+, Spotify and many more) comfortably from your sofa.
+You will be able to control the volume, mute/unmute, play/pause and skip forward/backward your content (Netflix, Prime Video, Disney+, Spotify and many more) comfortably from your sofa.